Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Abstract

 \section{Abstract}

-Deep neural networks (DNNs) are powerful, but they can make mistakes that pose significant risks.
-A model performing well on a test set does not imply safety in deployment, so it is important to have additional tools to understand its flaws.
-Adversarial examples can help reveal weaknesses, but they are often difficult for a human to interpret or draw generalizable, actionable conclusions from.
-Some previous works have addressed this by studying human-interpretable attacks.
-We build on these with three contributions.
-First, we introduce a method termed Search for Natural Adversarial Features Using Embeddings (SNAFUE) which offers a fully-automated method for finding ``copy/paste'' attacks in which one natural image can be pasted into another in order to induce an unrelated misclassification.
-Second, we use this to red team an ImageNet classifier and identify hundreds of easily-describable sets of vulnerabilities.
-Third, we compare this approach with other interpretability tools by attempting to rediscover trojans.
-Our results suggest that SNAFUE can be useful for interpreting DNNs and generating adversarial data for them.\footnote{\href{https://github.com/thestephencasper/snafue}{https://github.com/thestephencasper/snafue}}
+This paper considers the problem of helping humans exercise scalable oversight over deep neural networks (DNNs).
+Adversarial examples can be useful by helping to reveal weaknesses in DNNs, but they can be difficult to interpret or draw actionable conclusions from.
+Some previous works have proposed using human-interpretable adversarial attacks including \emph{copy/paste} attacks in which one natural image pasted into another causes an unexpected misclassification.
+We build on these with two contributions.
+First, we introduce Search for Natural Adversarial Features Using Embeddings (SNAFUE) which offers a fully automated method for finding copy/paste attacks.
+Second, we use SNAFUE to red team an ImageNet classifier.
+We reproduce copy/paste attacks from previous works and find hundreds of other easily-describable vulnerabilities, all without a human in the loop. \footnote{\href{https://github.com/thestephencasper/snafue}{https://github.com/thestephencasper/snafue}}